eugbel13/eugbel13/README.md

 - Installing confluence using ansible's command module assuming the bin and response.varfile are already present

 Still needs to be tested:
-- Get URL to download installer
+- Use Get_URL module to download installer
 - Full vanilla installation: download bin, copy down response.varfile and run installer in one shot
+- Running the plays from a remote machine
-- Doing the full installation using variables to dynamically grab the bin and config files
+- Doing the full remote installation using variables to dynamically grab the bin and config files -- Still need to create confluence.conf
-- Actual proper testing of copying down and maintaining config files
+- Actual proper testing of copying down and maintaining config files in QA+

 Stretch goals (not necessary for immediate success but need to be considered):
 - Plugin installation and management